mariodavid/cuba-component-db-localization/README.md

 In a phase of development, were a lot of application restarts occur, this slows down the runtime of the application.
 Therefore it is a good idea, to turn off the application component during initial development phases.

-### Example usage
-To see this application component in action, check out this example: [cuba-example-using-db-localization](https://github.com/mariodavid/cuba-example-using-db-localization).

-## Supported DBMS

-This application component ships with DB init / update scripts for the following DBMS:

-* HSQLDB
-* PostgreSQL

-Any other DBMS is still supported, but the DDL statements have to be provided manually.
-CUBA Studio automatically generates the DDL scripts when the application component is used but for the selected DBMS no DDL scripts are automatically delivered.